 Inspirational learning and teaching was celebrated at this year's Education Awards, held on Wednesday 3rd May 2023.
 The Education Awards combines the Academic Rep Awards, Peer Support Awards and University Teaching Awards in one night of celebration.
 Nominees, colleagues and students from the University were invited to join in the celebrations at the Apex Hotel.

-This year, large numbers of nominations were received for the University Teaching Awards, which recognise outstanding staff achievements in learning and teaching across the University.
+This year, similar to previous years, large numbers of nominations were received for the University Teaching Awards, which recognise outstanding staff achievements in learning and teaching across the University.
 Professor Julian Chaudhuri, Pro Vice-Chancellor (Education), congratulated all nominees for their commitment to delivering exceptionally high-quality learning and teaching, and pastoral support activities.